-Whilst I must declare a vested interest (disclaimer: I work for a fresh and exciting transformation and procurement consultancy), I am very much in favour of clients outsourcing their procurement function as it really can mean significant differences in the return on investment and results that are achieved.
+Whilst we must declare a vested interest (as a transformation and procurement consultancy), we are very much in favour of clients outsourcing their procurement function as it really can drive significant differences in the return on investment and results that are achieved.

 Think of outsourcing procurement as comparable to outsourcing Legal, IT or HR which is common place, allowing a business to benefit from highly-skilled procurement specialists who have access to extensive and relevant networks, and can manage (independently or supporting existing internal functions) areas such as: sourcing, spend analytics, category management, compliance, contract management, invoice matching and projects.

 A recent industry procurement whitepaper states “…on average procurement outsourcing can deliver improvements in spend under management (18%), contract compliance (31%), savings from sourcing (28%) and reduction in operational costs of 15-20%, that are above and beyond the levels typically achieved by internal procurement departments.

 Figures not to be sniffed at, yet why do so many organisations fail to recognise they can genuinely achieve “first mover advantage” by outsourcing procurement / purchasing, freeing them up to concentrate on the core business that they’re good at?

 Some of the key benefits that can be achieved are: